zverolen/dashboard-demo/README.md

 The Race Dashboard app helps in making strategic decisions during a race by providing necessary metrics.
 Developed and tested by go kart races.

-## Project Overview

-This repository showcases a React-based application, including both implementation and UI/UX design.
-The code is provided for viewing purposes as a demonstration of React development and design practices.
+This is a demonstration repository showcasing implementation of the front-end side of the project.
+The code is isolated and provided for viewing purposes.

 At the moment, only the mobile version is available.
+See the [Figma project](#design) for complete UI/UX design details.

 ![Main App Screenshot](./readme/cover.png)